francesco-fiorini/QKDEavesdropperLocalization/README.md

 ## Features
 - Implementation of fiber-based BB84 QKD protocol
-- Channel error model depending on fiber's and receiver's parameters.
+- Channel error model depending on fiber's and receiver's parameters
 - Simulation of a full intercept-resend attack by an eavesdropper placed along the fiber
 - Eeavesdropper position estimation based on QBER statistics